Premonstratensians: History

 By the beginning of the nineteenth century the order had become almost extinct, only eight houses surviving, all in the Habsburg monarchy.
 However, there was something of a resurgence, and at the start of the twentieth century there were 20 monasteries and 1000 priests.
 As of 2005, the number of monasteries had increased to nearly 100 and spread to every continent.
 In 1893, Father Bernard Pennings and two other Norbertines from Berne Abbey arrived in the United States of America to minister to Belgian immigrants in northern Wisconsin.
 De Pere, Wisconsin became the site of the first Norbertine Abbey in the new world.

 By their nature as canons regular the Premonstratensians have always engaged in pastoral work of various kinds, including what would now be called retreat centres (nearly everywhere), and care for pilgrims (as at Conques) and, like many religious houses, have often run schools on a variety of scales (Averbode Abbey, Berne Abbey, United States, Australia).
 In order to support themselves, the different communities have down the centuries, and in modern times, operated small-scale manual activities (SME) such as printing (Averbode Abbey, Tongerlo Abbey, Berne Abbey), farming (Kinshasa, Ireland, Postel Abbey), forestry (Schlägl Abbey, Geras Abbey, Slovakia), and cheese-making (Postel Abbey).
 They have also entered agreements with breweries (Tongerlo Abbey, Postel Abbey, Park Abbey, Leffe, Grimbergen) and undertaken artistic bookbinding (in Oosterhout).
 Other activities have included the running of an astronomical observatory (Mira, Grimbergen).

-In 2015 there were some 1000 male and 200 female members of the Order.
+In 2015, there were some 1000 male and 200 female members of the Order.

 The Feast of All Norbertine Saints and Blesseds is celebrated internally on November 13.

 The Norbertines have also had a major presence in the area of Green Bay, Wisconsin, owning WBAY television and radio stations until the mid-1970s.
-The Nobertines ran two local boys high schools until 1990 and still run four local schools in De Pere and Green Bay.
+The Norbertines ran two local boys high schools until 1990 and still run four local schools in De Pere and Green Bay.
 Among these schools is St. Norbert College, the only Norbertine higher education institution in the world.